-If you have been in the Navy for more than six years, or your command recommends a OTH characterization, you are entitled to a Board Hearing before discharge.
+If you have been in the Marine Corps for more than six years, or your command recommends an OTH characterization, you are entitled to a Board Hearing before discharge.
 In those circumstances, you should consult with an attorney.

 If you are not entitled to a Board, you should still submit a rebuttal to the discharge.
-A strong rebuttal may allow you to stay in the Navy or could help you get a discharge upgrade in the future.
+A strong rebuttal may allow you to stay in the Marine Corps or could help you get a discharge upgrade in the future.

 If you are notified of administrative separation, you are entitled to submit a written response.
 Your written response becomes a part of the official record, so it is important that you submit a professional, respectful, and persuasive response.

-You can also learn more about the Navy ADSEP process and how to respond in our recent blog posts:
+You can learn more about the Marine Corps ADSEP process and how to respond in our recent blog posts:

 We get this question all the time -- why should you buy our product when you can get a template from your friend, supervisor, or chain of command for free?
 The answer is simple: